quicwg/multipath/draft-ietf-quic-multipath.md

 the Connection ID Sequence Number is `3`, and the packet number is `aead`, the nonce will be set to `6b2611489cba2b63a9e873e2`.

-Due to the way the nonce is constructed, cipher suites with nonce size below 12 bytes MUST NOT be used.
-Also, endpoints MUST NOT use more than 2^32 Connection IDs without a key update.
+Due to the way the nonce is constructed, endpoints MUST NOT use more than 2^32 Connection IDs without a key update.

 ## Key Update {#multipath-key-update}